Skip to content

 Concepts

-The six primitives
+The seven primitives

 1. Agent